njmanton/njmanton.github.io/rules.md

 1. The captains will decide between themselves before the start of the game, whether any special rules should be enforced for that game.
 For example, hitting the ball into fenced-off areas of the park, number of innings, distance between bases etc.
 2. Where possible, there should be two umpires from the batting team.
 The first umpire will be behind home plate to call the pitching.
 The second umpire will be positioned outside the diamond to call plays on baserunning.
 3. The batting team should refrain from calling plays (eg foul balls) as this may confuse the batter/fielding team.
-_4. For safety, due to the small size of the diamonds, only soft training softballs should be used_
+4. _For safety, due to the small size of the diamonds, only soft training softballs should be used_

 ### Basic Game